nrllhud27-wq/chocolate-profitability-analysis/docs/TECHNICAL_DOCUMENTATION.md

 | Out-of-range values (discount/quantity/cocoa%) | 0 |
 | **Invalid `product_id` references** | **9,764 rows (0.98%)** |

 Two `product_id` values (`P0000`, `P0201`) referenced in `sales.csv` did not exist in `products.csv`.
-These rows were excluded, since they could not be assigned a category or cocoa content — both central to the business questions.
+These rows were excluded since they could not be assigned a category or cocoa content (both of which are central to the business questions).
 This is treated as a data quality finding and drives the long-term recommendation for stronger input validation at the source system.

 ## 13. Data Modeling — Star Schema